yun-zhao/yun-zhao.github.io/_posts/2023-07-03-yun-zhao-Invasive Plans.md

 ---

 ## Summary
-This study develops a novel deep learning model using a UAS and associated **geographic information system (GIS)** to detect and identify invasive Phragmites australis (PA) in its early growth stage.
+This study develops a novel deep learning model using a unmanned aerial vehicle (UAV) and associated **geographic information system (GIS)** to detect and identify invasive Phragmites australis (PA) in its early growth stage.
 This novel network, integrating a **convolutional neural network (CNN)** and a **recurrent neural network (RNN)**, proves to be an efficient and accurate method to detect PA in time series UAS images.
 CNN is good at extracting spatial features on